A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “But aren’t the initial symptoms similar to having a cold or whatever?”

 “In this case, they said he was admitted with breathing difficulty.
-That could be caused by a wide range of things, so they’d order a complete blood count, a complete blood chemistry, and look for any gross signs of infection.
-The blood count would show an elevated white count, which is an indicator of infection, but can also be a sign of certain types of cancer.
-So you work to narrow it down as quickly as possible while giving supportive care.
-In Jim Henson’s case, probably a respirator.
+That could be caused by a wide range of things, so they’d order a complete blood count and blood chemistry, then look for any gross signs of infection.
+The blood count would show an elevated white count, which is an indicator of infection but can also be a sign of certain types of cancer.
+So, you work to narrow it down as quickly as possible while giving supportive care.
+In Jim Henson’s case, probably a ventilator.
 And probably high doses of antibiotics by IV.”

 “I never thought too much about it,” Elyse said.
 “Other than my OB visit and my annual physical, I haven’t ever needed to see a doctor.”

-“All of those things they do at your checkups, like listening to your heart and lungs, taking your pulse and blood pressure, and checking eyes, ears, nose, and throat are all looking for telltale signs of disease.
-Those things have been shown to identify problems early on, and allow you to seek treatment.
+“All of those things they do at your checkups, like listening to your heart and lungs, taking your pulse and blood pressure, and checking eyes, ears, nose, and throat, are all looking for telltale signs of disease.
+Those things have been shown to identify problems early on and allow you to seek treatment.
 They’re inexpensive and simple to do.
-It’s where we start with nearly every patient that comes into the ER.”
+It’s where we start with nearly every patient who comes into the ER.”

 “I think I’ll stick to finance,” Elyse said.
 “It just sucks that he died.
 I really liked The Muppets.”